thunderbird89/esf/stories/story-david-v-goliath.md

 Senior Lieutenant Dmitri Petrov leaned over to examine Volkov's screen.

 > "Your radar's fucked, Maksim.
-Nothing flies at Mach 20."
+Nothing flies at Mach 20 at two thousand meters."

 > "That's what I thought, but watch this."
 Volkov highlighted the formation on his screen.
 "Five contacts, perfect spacing, identical flight characteristics.
 If it's equipment failure, it's the most systematic malfunction I've ever seen."

 Petrov frowned, studying the tracking data.

-> "Range to contacts?"

-> "Currently 280 kilometers east-northeast, still accelerating.
-They'll be over the front lines in...
-Jesus Christ, in thirty seconds."
+> "Could be some kind of test?
+New hypersonic missiles?"

+> "From Ukraine?
+They don't have that technology.
+Maybe American, but why would they test over a combat zone?"

+> "Debris from a satellite breakup?"
+Petrov suggested.
+"Sometimes orbital decay creates multiple tracking signatures."

+> "At constant altitude?
+And look at this - they're decelerating now."

-Both operators watched as the five contacts streaked across their screens at impossible velocities.
-Then, abruptly, all five contacts began decelerating.
+Both operators watched as the five contacts began slowing down, their impossible velocities dropping to a merely incredible Mach 5.

 > "Control, this is Seven.
 Contacts are slowing down.
 Speed now...
 Mach 5 and decreasing.
 They're approaching the Ilovaisk area."

-Captain Fedorov's voice carried a note of concern.
+Captain Fedorov's voice carried growing concern.

 > "Ilovaisk?
 That's a restricted military zone.
-Are you certain about these readings?"
+Are you certain these aren't false returns?"

-> "Sir, I've run diagnostics twice.
+> "Sir, I've run diagnostics three times.
 All systems show green.
-These contacts are real."
+Whatever these contacts are, they're real."

+> "Atmospheric phenomenon?"
+Fedorov suggested, grasping for explanations.
+"Some kind of plasma formation?"

+> "At perfect formation spacing, sir?
+And look - they're not just slowing down, they're maneuvering.
+Each contact is taking a different heading."

 A longer pause this time.

 > "Lieutenant, I'm escalating this to Regional Command.
-Continue tracking and report any changes immediately."
+Continue tracking and report any changes immediately.
+And Volkov?"

+> "Yes sir?"

+> "Whatever you're seeing, do not - repeat, do not - classify this as an attack profile until we have confirmation from multiple sources.
+The last thing we need is a false alarm triggering escalation protocols."

-Volkov acknowledged and returned his attention to the screen.
-The five contacts had decelerated to approximately Mach 5 and were now holding position over different areas of the Donbas.
-As he watched, smaller signatures appeared on his screen - tiny blips separating from the main contacts.
+Volkov acknowledged, but his unease was growing.
+The five contacts had decelerated to approximately Mach 5 and were now holding position over different areas of the Donbas - all of them corresponding to known military installations.

-> "Petrov, look at this.
-They're deploying something."

-For the next thirty seconds, both operators watched in fascination as the mysterious aircraft launched what appeared to be missiles at ground targets throughout Russian-controlled territory.
-The smaller signatures moved too fast to track effectively, but their trajectories were clearly aimed at known military installations.

-Then, as suddenly as they had decelerated, the five main contacts began accelerating again.
+> "Petrov, this doesn't feel like equipment failure anymore."

+> "Could be reconnaissance," Petrov offered weakly.
+"High-speed surveillance drones?"

+> "At those velocities?
+Nothing we know about can decelerate from Mach 20 to Mach 5 that quickly without tearing itself apart."

+As both operators watched, smaller signatures began appearing on the screen - tiny blips separating from the main contacts.

+> "Control," Volkov's voice was tight now, "the contacts are deploying something.
+Multiple smaller signatures, very high speed, descending toward ground level."

+Captain Fedorov's response was immediate.

+> "Are you tracking inbound missiles?"

+Volkov stared at his screen, watching the smaller signatures streak toward the ground at speeds that made tracking almost impossible.

+> "Sir, I...
+I think so.
+Multiple impacts detected across the region."

+> "Alert status red," Fedorov's voice cut through the static.
+"All units, we have confirmed hostile action in the Donbas sector.
+Repeat, hostile action confirmed."

+But by then, the five main contacts were already accelerating again, their impossible speeds returning as they headed back toward Ukrainian airspace.

 > "Control, contacts are returning to high speed.
 Current velocity...
 Mach 8 and climbing rapidly."